-Before you start planning your engagement photography workflow, ask yourself these questions:
+Before you start planning your photography workflow, ask yourself these questions:

 - What’s the goal for your wedding photography business?